Jerton/Jerton.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='www.pku.edu.cn'>Peking University</a>.
-No.5th Rd.
-Yiheyuan, Haidian District, Beijing, China
+subtitle: <a href='https://pku.edu.cn'>Peking University</a>, No. 5 Yiheyuan Road, Haidian District, Beijing, 100871, China

 profile:
   align: right